ndrean/z-html/README.md

 ### DOM structure

-We can debug the document structure:
+We can print the document structure:

 ```cpp
   // continue